EURO GOVT-Spanish yields rise after auction spooks market

 hold out longer before asking for international aid.

-Such a request would let the ECB buy Spanish bonds but ECB
+Such a request would allow the ECB to buy Spanish bonds but

 "entirely in the hands of governments".